Left to right: Fred Johnson (aka the One-Armed Man), Richard Kimble and Lt. Gerard.

 "The name: Dr. Richard Kimble.
 The destination: Death Row, State Prison.
 The irony: Richard Kimble is innocent."

-In "Nightmare in Northhoak", Kimble suggests that this is what Gerard has nightmares about (i.e. finding the one-armed man after Kimble has been executed).
-Gerard's reaction indicates that he might be right
+In "Nightmare at Northhoak", Kimble suggests that this is what Gerard has nightmares about (i.e. finding the One-Armed Man after Kimble has been executed).
+Gerard's reaction indicates that he might be right.

 In "Scapegoat", Kimble returns to a town he has been in before to prove the innocence of a former employer who has been convicted for murdering him.
 When he arrives, the man has been killed trying to escape.

 Amnesiacs Are Innocent: In "Escape Into Black", a doctor finds out about Kimble's identity after a gas explosion has left Kimble amnesiac.
 He persuades Kimble to turn himself in on the basis of this trope.
 A friendly social worker manages to warn Kimble in time, though.